Boyhood (2014 film): Plot

 In 2009, Mason is bullied at school and playfully teased on a camping trip, but starts receiving attention from girls.
 Olivia takes a position teaching psychology at college and moves in with Jim, a student and Iraq War veteran.

-The next year, Mason is now in high school and experiments with marijuana and alcohol.
+In 2010, Mason is now in high school and experiments with marijuana and alcohol.
 Mason Sr., who has remarried and has a baby, has become more religious and takes his kids to visit his wife's parents.
 For Mason's 15th birthday, Mason Sr. gives him a suit and CDs; Mason's step-grandparents give him a Bible and a shotgun.

 In 2011, Mason is lectured by his photography teacher, who sees his potential but is disappointed by his lack of ambition.
 He later attends a party and meets Sheena, who becomes his girlfriend.
-After Mason arrives home late one night from a party, a drunk Jim confronts him about his late hours.
+After Mason arrives home late one night from a party, a drunk Jim confronts him about his late hours and effeminate style.
 Olivia and Jim subsequently break up, and the family's financial situation worsens.

-The following year, Mason and Sheena visit Samantha, who is attending the University of Texas at Austin, where they share their hopes and fears about college.
+In 2012, Mason has his own truck, works part-time as a busser, and is slated for a promotion as a fry cook.
+Mason and Sheena visit Samantha, who is attending the University of Texas at Austin, where they share their hopes and fears about college.
 They have sex, and Samantha's roommate discovers them asleep together in her dorm bed.

 In 2013, towards the end of Mason's senior year in high school, he has a painful breakup with Sheena, wins the second-place silver medal in a state photography contest, and is awarded college scholarship money.
 His family throws him a graduation party and toasts his success.
 Mason Sr. gives him advice about his breakup.
 Planning to sell the house and downsize, Olivia meets Samantha and Mason for lunch and asks them to sort through their possessions.
 Later that year, as Mason prepares to leave for college, Olivia breaks down, disillusioned by how quickly life has passed.
 At Sul Ross State University in Alpine, Mason moves into his dorm and meets his new roommate Dalton, Dalton's girlfriend Barb, and Barb's roommate, Nicole.
 Mason is given an edible by Barb, and the group goes hiking at Big Bend Ranch State Park.
 Nicole shares with Mason her belief that, rather than people seizing moments, moments seize people; Mason agrees.